-(2) Provision for construction warranties
+(3) Provision for construction warranties

-A provision for construction warranties is provided for the expenditure of guarantee work expenses after the work is performed, and is equal to the individually estimated amount of future guarantee expenses.
+A provision for construction warranties is provided for the expenditure of guarantee work expenses after the construction work is performed, and is equal to the individually estimated amount of future guarantee expenses.

-(3) Provision for losses on construction contracts
+(4) Provision for loss on construction contracts

-A provision for losses on construction contracts is provided for the expected total losses to be realized in the following fiscal years on the construction contracts if (i) those losses are judged to be inevitable at current fiscal year and (ii) reasonable estimation of the amounts of such losses is possible.
+A provision for losses on construction contracts is provided for the expected total losses to be realized in the following fiscal years on the construction contracts if (i) those losses are judged to be inevitable at current fiscal year and (ii) the amount of such losses can be reasonably estimated.

-With regard to the construction contracts for which this provision is recognized, if the fiscal year-end balances of their work-in-process already exceed their respective total contract revenues, the exceeding portion is recognized as the loss on devaluation of the work-in-process and, accordingly, is not included in the provision for losses on construction contracts.
+With regard to the construction contracts for which this provision is recognized, if the fiscal yearend balances of their work-in-process already exceed their respective total contract revenues at the end of the fiscal years, the exceeding portion is recognized as the loss on devaluation of the work-in-process and, accordingly, is not included in the provision for losses on construction contracts.

-(4) Provision for business structure improvement
+(5) Provision for business structure improvement